2016 Indian banknote demonetisation: Cost to banks

 Before demonetisation, the RBI had spent ₹34.21 billion to print banknotes in 2015–2016 (July to June).
 The cost of printing new banknotes rose to ₹79.65 billion in 2016–17 and ₹49.12 billion in 2017–18.
 This resulted in a decline in the dividend paid to the government from ₹658.76 billion in 2015–16 to ₹306.59 billion in 2016–17 and ₹500 billion in 2017–18.
 It was estimated that this decrease in income for the government could cause the fiscal deficit for the financial year 2016–17 to increase from the targeted 3.2% to 3.4%.
 The Indian Air Force was paid ₹294.1 million to move banknotes after demonetisation.

 The banks incurred the cost in collection, storage, and movement of banknotes across the country, as well as the cost of re-calibrating ATMs for the new banknotes (as they differed in size from the old ones).

 Welfare schemes

 Demonetisation negatively impacted the Midday Meal Scheme due to the shortage of funds.

-Deaths due to demonetisation
+Reported deaths due to demonetisation

-Several people were reported to have died from standing in queues for hours to exchange their demonetised banknotes.
-Deaths were also attributed to lack of medical help due to refusal of demonetised banknotes by hospitals.
+Several deaths were reported in connection with the difficulties caused by demonetisation, including people who became ill while waiting in queues to exchange or withdraw cash and cases in which families alleged that medical treatment was delayed because hospitals refused the demonetised banknotes.
+Catch News compiled reports of 82 such deaths during the first month after the announcement, although the compilation consisted of reported cases and did not establish demonetisation as the medical cause of each death.
 In one month after the demonetisation was announced, 82 people died according to a detailed list compiled by Catch News.
-By the end of December 2016, political opposition leaders claimed that over 100 people had died due to demonetisation.
+Opposition leaders subsequently claimed that more than 100 people had died in connection with the policy.
+In March 2017, however, the government told the Lok Sabha that it had received no official report of deaths during the currency-exchange and withdrawal process following demonetisation.
 In March 2017, the government stated that they received no official report on deaths connected to demonetisation.
 Later in December 2018, the then Finance Minister Arun Jaitley reported in parliament that four people, three bank personnel and one customer of the State Bank of India, died during demonetisation.